nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-the-nuxeo-platform-on-linux/java.net.SocketException-too-many-open-files.md

 ## The Symptoms

-On Linux, you might encounter this error a while after having used your Nuxeo instance (esp. with many concurrent HTTP requests on the Tomcat distribution):
+On Linux, you might encounter this error a little while after you've used your Nuxeo instance (esp. with many concurrent HTTP requests on the Tomcat distribution):

 ```
 09:02:10,887 ERROR [PoolTcpEndpoint] Endpoint ServerSocket[addr=/0.0.0.0,port=0,localport=8080] ignored exception: java.net.SocketException: Too many open files